 item_group_id. - The

-item_group_idfield must be filled in on every variant row.
+item_group_idfield must be filled in on each variant row.

 Example:

-A pair of jeans available in three colours is structured as follows in the catalog:
+A pair of jeans available in three colors is structured as follows in the catalog:

 | id | title | color | item_group_id |